dorianHe/machine_learning_review/README.md

 Our goal is to go through each course, extract key concepts and create a folder for each course.

-We will apply the mmethods to some kaggle data sets.
+We will apply the methods to some kaggle data sets.